AzureCosmosDB/cosmos-fabric-samples/simple-query/readme.md

    ```

 2. **Import the notebook**:
-   - Navigate to the `simple-query-samples` folder
+   - Navigate to the `simple-query` folder
    - In your Fabric workspace, click **"Import"** → **"Notebook"**
    - Select and upload the `Simple Query Samples.ipynb` file